agmath/BIO4ST1_Group3/Replication_Ainsley_Owens.md

 ### Challenge 7

-Here, I adapted the for loop used in Challenge 6 to count the number of occurrences of Adenine in the string.
-I did this by creating the adenineCount variable, set to 0.
-I then removed the `print()` function previously used and replaced it with adenineCount, increasing the value by 1 every time there is an Adenine in the string, `adenineCount <-adenineCount +1`, then reinserted the `print()` function to print the count of Adenine occurrences.
+Flow control is a programming concept used to execute code only when certain conditions are satisfied.
+This can be achieved using `if`, `else if`, and `else` statements.
+The code in Challenge 6 was adapted to only print occurrences of Adenine (`"A"`).
+This is done by using an `if` statement.
+I first initialized the container, `adenineCount`, with a starting value of 0.
+The `for` line instructs the code to run through all of the characters in the random genome.
+The `if` line instructs the code to only run if the current nucleotide in the random genome is Adenine (`"A"`).
+Because I already initialized the container with a starting value of 0, I can instruct the code to increment the value of the container by one every time an Adenine occurs, by following the `for` line, with `adenineCount <- adenineCount +1`.
+After closing the brackets for the flow control, I used the `print()` function to return the occurrences of Adenine.

 ::: {.cell}